ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==10 - 13:16== I almost had a panic attack yesterday before work.
 Thankfully, Chai was there on chat to calm me down.
 And the coaching with Coach Erma helped me a bit.
 The 3 hours of call time I had were good.

 ==11 - 21:26== I had 4 YES surveys yesterday.
 But I got a NO right now.
 I cried to Chai earlier because I didn't want her to go this weekend.

+==14 - 20:19== Chai and I went back to her house at QC with a well-crafted story of why I'm leaving work.
+We ate egg sandwich before leaving and we rode a car.
+I had time to work on my to-do list while in the middle of traffic at EDSA.

+==16 - 19:35== Chai and I went to NCMH for my usual check-up and getting my monthly meds.
+Then we ate at KFC in Shangrila mall and I finally got to eat the new Chili Cheeze menu.
+We got home by 1 PM, really tired, only to find out my resignation is not immediate and I still have to report to work.
+My day is kinda ruined and Chai's sick so I'm kind of a little bit stressed out.

+==17 - 19:36== OM Erma didn't call me today and I didn't take my initial interview.
+I had a headache in the morning so I slept some more.
+Chai and I watched Adventure Time.
+I felt like shit in the evening for a lot of negative reasons and I felt like crying.
+We watched Tik Tok videos together and the strawberry crochet as a gift for her came today.